 In a recent article, I stated how much I like microfiber cleaning towels.
-I also a microfiber mat for drying dishes.
+I also have a microfiber mat for drying dishes.
 Sure, it’s great to have.
 But is it really better than a dish rack, like many people are claiming?

 A microfiber dish drying mat or even a microfiber cloth will absorb moisture very well.
 But unless you plan to use them to actually dry your dishes, it is not moisture absorption you’re looking for.
 The idea of draining clean dishes is to allow the water to drain off them and for them to air dry.
 A microfiber dish mat does not assist in this.
 In fact, it hinders it in some cases.